dowjones/tokendito/README.md

 -   Python 3.7+
 -   AWS account(s) federated with Okta

-Tokendito is compatible with python 3, and can be installed with either pip or pip3.
+Tokendito is compatible with Python 3 and can be installed with either pip or pip3.

 ## Getting started